telerik/xaml-docs/controls/radheatmap/tooltip.md

 	End Class
 {{endregion}}

-After having the sample data ready, we can go in the XAML code and define the RadHeatMap and the CellLabelSettings.
+After having the sample data ready, we can go in the XAML code and define the RadHeatMap and the __ToolTipSettings__.

 #### __[XAML] Example 4: Customizing the ToolTip__
 {{region radheatmap-labels-5}}